ietf-wg-cellar/matroska-specification/notes.md

 The "forced" flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the current selected audio track.
-This can be used to indicate that a track contains translations of onscreen text or of dialogue spoken in a different language than the track's primary one.
+This can be used to indicate that a track contains translations of on-screen text or dialogue spoken in a different language than the track's primary language.

 ## Hearing-Impaired Flag